Subscribe

 With our guidance, Nicole took the bones of her memoir and envisioned how she could turn the different parts of her story into specific talks aimed at helping build her speaking career.
 She then added professional case studies to illustrate her points and increase her authority on the subject matter.
 The result was a best-selling book that has led to a podcast and a growing speaking career while her practice continues to thrive under new management to free up her time.

-2. What action do I want my book's readers to take after reading my book?
+4. What action do I want my readers to take after reading my book?

-4. Which parts of my story, professional experience, and knowledge must I include in my book to support these goals?
+5. Based on your answers above, now create a list of topics for your book by answering this question: Which parts of my personal story, professional experience, and knowledge must I include in my book to support my vision and engage my readers?

 Stay connected.